Deception And Truth Analysis (D.A.T.A.) is a proprietary library of scientifically-based algorithms that rapidly scour financial texts for deception.

 HOW D.A.T.A.
 WORKS

 Language Fingerprints Examined.
-Our algorithms work by examining how language is used, and not what language is used.
-Deception And Truth Analysis (D.A.T.A.) scrutinizes over 45 unique language fingerprints, making it exceedingly difficult to spoof its algorithms.
+Our algorithm works by examining how language is used, and not what language is used.
+Deception And Truth Analysis (D.A.T.A.) scrutinizes over 30 unique language fingerprints, making it exceedingly difficult to spoof its algorithms.
 Other text-based deception detectors look for the presence of "red flag" words.
-Sadly, recent research (2020) shows that the advantage from searching texts for these words has created an arms race, with companies now hiring speech and language coaches in order to excise offending "red flag" language from their texts and speech.
-Deception And Truth Analysis results are re-scaled with most falling between -100 (very likely deceptive) to +100 (very likely truthful).
+Sadly, recent research (Cao, Sean; Wei Jiang; Baozhong Yang; Alan L. Zhang.
+"How to talk when a machine is listening: Corporate Disclosure in the Age of AI."
+SSRN.
+October 2020) shows that the advantage from searching texts for these words has created an arms race, with companies now hiring speech and language coaches in order to excise offending "red flag" language from their texts and speech.
+Deception And Truth Analysis results are re-scaled with most Deception Scores falling between -100 (very likely deceptive) to +100 (very likely truthful).

 Scientifically Demonstrated Accuracy.
-Each algorithm in the library is supported by scientific research and its ability to surface deception is statistically significant and in excess of the capabilities of people.
-One of the algorithms has been measured with an accuracy of 72.74% vs. a January 2021 study that placed human capabilities of detecting deception in texts at an even 50.0% chance level.
+Our work is supported by scientific research into the ability of computers and text-based analyses.
+D.A.T.A.'s ability to surface deception is statistically significant and in excess of the capabilities of people.
+Our double-blind accuracy is 87.5% for communications in excess of two pages in length.
+This accuracy compares to a January 2021 study that placed human capabilities of detecting deception in texts at an even 50.0% chance level.
 Additionally in experiments D.A.T.A. is able to identify all 10 of the largest scandals in global corporate history and with an average 6.6 years lead time.
-Last in a test of Deception And Truth Analysis when used for security selection resulted in an average annual outperformance of the equal-weighted DJIA of 104 bps, outperformance in 9 of 11 years, and compounded outperformance of 11.85%.
-See our Research section for more information.
+Last in a test of Deception And Truth Analysis used for investment selection resulted in an average annual outperformance vs. the equal-weighted DJIA of 104 bps, outperformance in 9 of 11 years, and compounded outperformance of 11.85%.
+See our Insights section for more information.

 No overfitting.
 Look, as investment managers ourselves we are dubious of back-testing and data-mining.
 We have literally seen and heard it all.
-For Deception And Truth Analysis we curated scientifically-tested algorithms developed for general deception detection, then applied them to financial data.
-Using this algorithm library we then looked for those with little overlap with one another in terms of the language fingerprints looked at.
+In short, we are not fans.
+Consequently, in reporting Deception And Truth Analysis tests done on stock indices, we report the results of our initial hypotheses.
+In the case of the DJIA (see our Research section), our initial thought was, what happens if we score each component for deception, then wait until the start of the next year to not purchase the 5 biggest deceivers, and then repeat the process.
 That is it.
-We have run optimizations on D.A.T.A. and in the case of the DJIA research we conducted, it is possible to overfit and optimize to generate a maximum outperformance of 162 bps, outperformance in 9 of 11 years, and compounded outperformance of 19.20%.
+Our result is that D.A.T.A. provides a 104 bps advantage per year, and in 9 of 11 years.
+We have run optimizations on D.A.T.A. and in the case of the DJIA research we conducted, it is possible to overfit and optimize to generate a maximum outperformance of 247 bps, outperformance in 11 of 11 years, and compounded outperformance of 27.48% by excluding 10 companies.
 Instead, the results we report and that we want you to focus on are those generated in deference to Occam's Razor.